 Preparing for the Private School Admissions Process

 At Admit NY, we believe that admissions is best tackled by planning far in advance and familiarizing yourself with the process before deadlines begin to creep closer.
 With that in mind, review this list of private school admissions tips to get a jump-start on your preparation!
-These tips apply to elementary, middle, and high school private admissions.
+These tips apply to elementary, middle, and high school private school admissions processes.

 The most important step you can take to destress the admissions process is to stay organized.
 Checking and rechecking deadlines, rushing to visit the last available open house, and chasing down necessary documents hours before the application is due – all of those harried and annoying steps can be avoided with a good organizational system.